atreyasha/sentiment-argument-mining/docs/shankar_todos.md

     6.  **TODO** update models in logs to have 0 index for cnn and lstm **and** with/without class weights

+    7.  try out different val metric

-    7.  possible script for continue training if patience not triggered;
+    8.  possible script for continue training if patience not triggered;
         look up model reconstruction by adding custom objects

-    8.  when converting to graph, mask out N to zero in adjacency matrix
+    9.  when converting to graph, mask out N to zero in adjacency matrix

 2. Sequence encoding